0xSobky/XSSBuster/readme.md

 **XSSB** is compatible with the latest versions of all major web browsers (Firefox, Chrome, IE9+, Edge and Opera) as well as most legacy web browsers through fallback functionality.

 # Known Issues:
-* **XSSB** only allows for [Basic Latin](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)) characters within the pathname, search query and hash of the hosting webpage's URL; that also applies to HTML5 messaging and second order data flows (e.g. `localStorage `and `sessionStorage`).
+* **XSSB** only allows for [Basic Latin](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)) characters within the pathname, search query and hash of the hosting webpage's URL; that somewhat also applies to HTML5 messaging....
 If your web application deals with a different set of characters, you may consider [base64](https://en.wikipedia.org/wiki/Base64) encoding as a workaround.

 # Credits:
 * [@0xSobky](https://twitter.com/0xsobky)